Salvogiarracca/ezwallet/EstimationV1.md

 | estimate by product decomposition | 328 person hours | 10 days |
 | estimate by activity decomposition | 328 person hours | 10 days |

 The calculations performed are based on the code given to us.
-For the estimation by LOCs we have considered only the *.js files and the *V1.md documents.
-There is a big difference compared with the other two approaches and this is related to the fact that the estimation is based only to the code given to us.
+In the estimation by LOCs we have considered only the *.js files and the *V1.md documents: it is based solely on the numbers of lines of code, without taking into account other factors such as the number of features, the complexity of the code and the skill level of the developement team.
+This approach assumes that the amount of effort required to complete a project is directly proportional to the LOCs, which means that may not be always accurate.
 We have assumed that external libraries are not to be included to the calculations and there are no acquisition costs for them.
-For the estimation by Product and by Activity we have imagined that some tasks could be performed in parallel rather than others that have to be performed in sequential way and there are holidays .
+On the other hand, the estimation by Product/Activity break down the project into smaller and manageable tasks and estimate the effort required to complete each one.
+They consider a wider range of factors that can affect the project's complexity and duration, indeed those two approaches are generally more accurate compared to the first one.

 Assumptions: in all the estimation approaches, we have team of 4 people that works 8 hours per day, 5 days per week.